Visibuilt Leverages Reshape Biotech's Automated Imaging to Launch Mycelium-Powered Roads

 For fungal R&D specialists, the take‑home is less about slogans and more about method.
 A fermentation‑made binder can, in principle, replace a significant source of heat and fossil input in road building.
 Demonstrating that requires the usual fungal R&D levers - strain selection, substrate formulation, moisture and aeration control - combined with quantitative, instrumented screening and a careful bridge to field conditions.

-Visibiult’s programme shows how those pieces can be assembled: iterate on plates you can measure, build small composites you can break, and only then run factory‑scale material through the equipment that will eventually have to use it.
-The fact that this workflow is now producing road‑worthy sections is encouraging, but the most valuable output for the community may be the map from Petri dish to pavement, and the role that well‑designed imaging and analysis plays in shortening that path.
+Visibuilt’s program shows how those pieces can be assembled: iterate on plates you can measure, build small composites you can break, and only then run factory‑scale material through the equipment that will eventually have to use it.
+The fact that this workflow is now producing road‑worthy sections is encouraging, but its most valuable output for the community may be the map from Petri dish to pavement.

 Reshape Biotech is a Danish company that develops advanced lab automation robots and a cloud-based AI platform to accelerate biological research and development.
 Their technology automates repetitive tasks in labs, such as microbial growth monitoring, to increase experiment throughput, enable global collaboration, and provide deeper insights through AI-powered data analysis.